-Cyberbullying - including text messaging, Facebook, Instagram, Twitter and anything of this nature will not be tolerated at WRHS.
+Cyberbullying - including text messaging, Face book, Instagram, Twitter and anything of this nature will not be tolerated at WRHS.
 Students who become involved in bullying will have their parent/guardians notified and will be subject to disciplinary action.
 School Officials may notify the proper police authorities of the offense.
-Parents should provide proof of cyberbullying in order for the school administration to proceed with corrective action.
 SEE ALSO District Governing Board Policy JII-EB: STUDENT CONCERNS, COMPLAINTS, AND GRIEVANCES: Attachments are on the last page of this handbook.